Many people who are new to VPN services start out by looking for a free VPN in order to save money, without understanding the risks.

 The number of free VPNs containing malware is truly frightening.
 The CSIRO study found that 38% of free Android VPNs contain malware.
 Even worse, many of the most dangerous free VPNs are highly rated and are being used right now by millions of people.

-Here is one such example I found for the VPN Master article.
+Here is one such example I found with VPN Master.

 This free VPN app is called “VPN Master – Free VPN Proxy” and is officially listed in the Google Play store.
 Notice that it has a high rating (4.5) and about 100,000 downloads.